laderast/RBootcamp_old/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:942f00b085
 ## Proportional Barchart

 We may only be interested in the relative proportions between the different categories.
 Visualizing this is useful for various 2 x 2 tests on proportions.
+By mapping `position = "fill"`, we can show proportions rather than counts.

 What percent of dogs did not receive shots?